dwijy-piggy/Merriam-Webster-Automation/README.md

 5. Execute the script by clicking on the bookmark that contains it

 If you are on a computer, you can also paste these scripts directly into the console in your browser's developer tools

+Scripts must be executed on the screen with the start button (do not press the start button yourself)